GishB/GeneralPurposeChatBot/README.md

  - [x] RerankingAPI for selected documents.
  - [x] ChatHistoryManager (based on Redis).
  - [ ] QueryHelpManager (rewrite or modify user query in case of problems with query)
+ - [ ] QueryFilterManager (check that user query are valid for this task)
  - [x] Docker Image
  - [X] Docker-Compose for test and prod.
  - [X] Nginx to control interactions.